 The internship is a 12 month intensive training experience provided during the fifth and final year of the program.
 Training is available at one of the University's main affiliated teaching hospitals (National Naval Medical Center, Walter Reed Army Medical Center, Air Force Malcolm Grow Medical Center) as well as other APA accredited military and civilian facilities throughout the United States.

-C. Research Training
+D. Research Training

 The student will work on the faculty member's research team during the first and second year and will complete a research study that may not represent original research but is an offshoot of the research advisor's ongoing program of research.
 This experience is designed to teach research skills through a mentoring model including the identification and conceptualization of a problem area, critical analyses of existing research, hypothesis generation, experimental design and control, data collection, data analyses and completion of a manuscript suitable for submission for publication in the scientific literature.
 This process will be accomplished by first completing a brief review of the literature on a specific topic area due the end of the Summer quarter in Year 1.
 An empirical paper based upon this research will serve to meet, in part, the requirements for the master's degree.
+Beginning in the 2012-2013 academic year, students in the Clinical Psychology - Military Track have the option, with the approval of their faculty advisors, not to do a formal Master's project.
+Students who select this option, will have to take a mandatory two-year dissertation preparation course in order to ensure that they have the requisite skills to successfully complete a dissertation.

-In year three each clinical student will be required to identify a research topic (doctoral dissertation) that is relevant to and supports the student's training and interests.
+In year three, each clinical student will be required to identify a research topic (doctoral dissertation) that is relevant to and supports the student's training and interests.
 Each student will work closely with a faculty member in the formulation of the research question(s) and design.
 The dissertation research is to be completed prior to the onset of the internship.